ADVERTISEMENTS

 • Root Not Need – ISO Image Writer works without the need for root privileges (except when required) thanks to its implementation of KAuth.

-Jonathan Riddell plans on adding AppImage, Windows and macOS install functions in a future update.
+As promised, Jonathan Riddell add support for Windows, AppImage, Snap, Flatpak, and macOS install functions in a future update.

 I imagine KDE Neon Developer users are happy about this development.
 What do you think about it?
 Share your thoughts with us in the comments section.